-This section provides a summary of performance at year end 2022/23 presenting the performance of the 67 indicators in the Corporate Health Check KPI set.
+This section provides a summary of performance at year end 2022/23 presenting the performance of the 67 indicators in the council's KPI set.
 Detailed performance information, including trends and analysis can be found on the website using the link towards the end of this section.

-Out of the 67 indicators in the Corporate Health Check KPI set three indicators are contextual and therefore do not have specific targets these are shown below:
+Out of the 67 indicators in the KPI set three indicators are contextual and therefore do not have specific targets these are shown below: